omnipy.shared.enums.display

 is_hexdump_syntax(syntax: str) -> TypeIs[HexdumpSyntaxLanguage.Literals]

-Checks if the given syntax is a binary hexdump variant.
+Check whether the given syntax is a binary hexdump variant.

 is_json_syntax